phac-nml/irida-linker/README.md

 * -s, --sample [ARG]
   > A sample id to get sequence files for.
 Not required.
 Multiple samples may be listed as -s 1 -s 2 -s 3...

+* -t, --type [ARG]
+  > Type of file to link or download.
+Not required.
+Available options: "fastq", "assembly".
+Default "fastq".
+To get both types, you can enter `--type fastq,assembly`

 * -i, --ignore
   > Ignore creating links for files that already exist.